iamguerrero/levitas-protocol/replit.md

 ## Overview

 This project is a decentralized finance (DeFi) application called Levitas Finance that provides tokenized volatility products.
-It's a full-stack web application with a React frontend and Express.js backend, featuring volatility index tokens (BVIX, EVIX, VIXC) that allow users to hedge their cryptocurrency holdings.
+It's a React frontend DApp with Ethers.js Web3 integration, featuring volatility index tokens (BVIX, EVIX, VIXC) that allow users to hedge their cryptocurrency holdings on Base Sepolia testnet.

 ## User Preferences